901 New York Avenue

-The triangular area was originally home to Victorian housing but in 1977, the city used eminent domain to purchase the area southwest of Mount Vernon Square itself, and over the next few years, the homes and businesses on these blocks were razed.
+The triangular area was originally home to Victorian housing, but in 1977, the city used eminent domain to purchase the area southwest of Mount Vernon Square itself, and over the next few years, the homes and businesses on these blocks were razed.
 In the 1980s, Golub Realty and Willco Construction purchased the site and proposed an 11-floor office block.
 They sold it to Peterson Co., who sold it to Monument Realty in May 1999.
-Monument Realty had envisaged building either an office and retail complex, or a 1,000-room hotel.
+Monument Realty had envisaged building either an office and retail complex or a 1,000-room hotel.
 They finally sold it to Boston Properties for $43.2 million in October 2000.
-Boston Properties closed the parking lot on the site in late August 2002, and began construction of the building the following month.
+Boston Properties closed the parking lot on the site in late August 2002 and began building construction the following month.